 In the 1940s, the band's format gradually transformed from formal marching band formations to a comedic scramble format.
 Its humorous halftime shows have occasionally provoked the University administration as well as alumni and opposing schools, and the band's irreverence has led to it being disinvited from several colleges.
 A notable prank occurred in 1967, when ABC televised a Princeton-Harvard game and the band formed an "ABC" but then scrambled the "A" to re-form "NBC."
 This incident led to a long-term absence from television.

 The band's 53-second version of the "Star Spangled Banner" is deemed the fastest regular rendition of the national anthem.
-Its repertoire features "Old Nassau," the "Princeton Cannon Song," "Going Back to Nassau Hall," the "Tiger Rag," the "Princeton Forward March," "The Tigers," "Here Comes the Tiger," "Princeton's Sons," "The Orange and the Black," as well as pop and rock tunes.
+Its repertoire features "Old Nassau," the "Princeton Cannon Song," "Going Back to Nassau Hall," the "Tiger Rag," the "Princeton Forward March," "The Tigers," "Here Comes that Tiger," "Princeton's Sons," "The Orange and the Black," as well as pop and rock tunes.

 And there is its very own "Princeton University Band March":